Vanilla ice cream or plain white shirts worn day after day with a suit and tie may seem a bit, well, boring. But white roses are anything but.

 The glossy leaves contrast beautifully with the cream-colored flowers, whether they make it into a vase or you just enjoy the display in your landscape.

-‘Full Sail’ is available in five-gallon containers from Plants Express.
+‘Full Sail’ is available in from Nature Hills Nursery.

 6. Gourmet Popcorn

 Who says white roses can’t be cute and casual?
 And you folks contending with salt water spray or high temps who still want a rose garden, listen up.

 A tidy, compact shrub, ‘Gourmet Popcorn’ grows some 18 to 28 inches tall, and spreads 12 to 18 inches.

 It has clusters of adorable white buds that open to reveal light yellow centers.
 And this cultivar handily resists diseases and will grow in a salt air setting.

 If, however, you’re coping with a restrictive diet, you might not want to focus on the name too intently…